wp-plugins/youtube-channel/readme.txt

 Controls light theme and hidden annotations does not work for chromeless object.
 Video description for videos from playlist does nt work.

+If WordFence or other malware scan tool detect YouTube Channel fule youtube-channel.php as potential risk because `base64_encode()` and `base64_decode()` functions, remember that we use this two functions to store and restore JSON feeds to transient cache, so potential detection is false positive.

 = Credits =
 Chromeless option borrowed from [Chromeless YouTube](http://wordpress.org/extend/plugins/chromeless-youtube/) extension.
 For playing videos in lightbox we use [Magnific Popup](http://dimsemenov.com/plugins/magnific-popup/).